- Issuing Office: Office of the Provost

 - Participation in University public ceremonies.

-- Based on availability and the recommendations of the Department Head and the Dean, and with the concurrence of the Provost, use of office and/or lab space, equipment, and other campus facilities to support scholarly work and/or educational activities.
+- Based on availability and the recommendations of the Department Head and College/School Dean/Director, and with the concurrence of the Provost, use of office and/or lab space, equipment, and other campus facilities to support scholarly work and/or educational activities.

-- With permission of the Department Head and Dean of the College, authorization to serve on thesis and dissertation committees or engage in other research or educational activities within the University.
+- With permission of the Department Head and College/School Dean/Director, authorization to serve on thesis and dissertation committees or engage in other research or educational activities within the University.

-Application for Emeritus status is initiated by the candidate by September 15th in the year of consideration with a letter to the Department Head and supporting documentation that includes a current, comprehensive Curriculum Vitae.
-The Department Head then notifies the Vice Provost for Academic Affairs in writing that the process has been initiated.
-The Department Head forwards her/his recommendation, with the necessary supporting materials, to the Dean and the Dean forwards her/his recommendation, with the necessary supporting materials, to the Vice Provost for Academic Affairs by December 15th.
+Application for Emeriti status is initiated by the candidate by December 1st in the year of consideration with a letter to the Department Head and supporting documentation that includes a current Curriculum Vitae.
+The Department Head then notifies the College/School Dean/Director and the Senior Vice Provost in writing that the process has been initiated.
+The Department Head forwards her/his recommendation, with the necessary supporting materials, to the College/School /Director Dean and the Dean/Director forwards her/his recommendation, with the necessary supporting materials, to the Senior Vice Provost by January 15th.

-Early in Winter Quarter, the Vice Provost for Academic Affairs convenes the Emeritus Review Committee, which operates under the jurisdiction of the Senate Committee on Faculty Affairs in which recommendations are considered.
-The Committee deliberates and delivers its recommendations to the Vice Provost for Academic Affairs by February 1st who then forwards the Committee's recommendations and his/her own to the Provost by February 15th.
+Early in January, the Senior Vice Provost convenes the Emeriti Review Committee, which operates under the jurisdiction of the Senate Committee on Faculty Affairs (SCFA) and is chaired by a member of the SCFA.
+The Committee deliberates and delivers its recommendations to the Senior Vice Provost by February 15th.
+The Senior Vice Provost then forwards the Committee's proposals, along with his/her own recommendations, to the Provost by March 1st.
 After review, the Provost forwards his/her recommendations as well as the recommendations of the various levels of review to the President.
-Upon approval of the President, the Provost will present the candidate to the Academic Affairs Committee of the Board and, upon favorable review, to the Board of Trustees for consideration at their May meeting.
+Upon approval of the President, the Provost will present the candidates to the Academic Affairs Committee of the Board and, upon favorable review, to the Board of Trustees for consideration at their May meeting.

-Candidates whose rank of Associate Professor or Professor Emeritus has been approved by the Board of Trustees at their May meeting are notified promptly and the rank is conferred by the President during the June annual meeting of the University Assembly.
+Candidates whose rank of Professor Emeritus/Emerita or Associate Professor Emeritus/Emerita, or Teaching Professor Emeritus/Emerita, Clinical Professor Emeritus/Emerita, Research Professor Emeritus/Emerita; or Associate Teaching Professor Emeritus/Emerita, Associate Clinical Professor Emeritus/Emerita, or Associate Research Professor Emeritus/Emerita has been approved by the Board of Trustees at their May meeting are notified promptly and the rank is conferred by the President during the June annual meeting of the University Assembly.

-The Provost may, at his/her sole discretion, approve the submission of a candidate's application for Emeritus status in accordance with the above procedures on a modified or accelerated schedule.
+The Provost may, at his/her sole discretion, approve the submission of a candidate's application for Emeritus/Emerita status in accordance with the above procedures on a modified or accelerated schedule.

-The Emeritus Review Committee has one representative from each college or school having been appointed or elected by each college or school for a term of three years.
-The Emeritus Review Committee operates under the jurisdiction of the Senate Committee on Faculty Affairs who will appoint a representative from its membership to be Chair of the Committee.
-The function of this Committee is solely to provide recommendations to the Provost.
+The Emeriti Review Committee has one representative from each college or school that is appointed or elected by each college or school for a term of three years.
+The Emeriti Review Committee operates under the jurisdiction of the Senate Committee on Faculty Affairs who will appoint a representative from its membership to be Chair of the Committee.
+The sole function of this Committee is to provide recommendations to the Provost.
 After its deliberations, the Chair will report briefly to the Senate Committee on Faculty Affairs on the operations and the recommendations of the Committee.

-This Policy may be amended and the privileges changed from time to time at the discretion of the University.
-Such amendments shall be promptly communicated to all Emeritus faculty.
-No provision of this policy may be waived or modified by any officer, faculty member, employee or agent of the College without the prior written approval of the Provost.
+This Policy may be amended and the privileges changed from time to time at the discretion of the University through the appropriate processes and procedures, including with the advice and consent of the Faculty Senate.
+Such amendments shall be promptly communicated to all Emeriti faculty.